d-marretta/ec-analysis/README.md

 # ec-X-analysis
-Analysis of Energy Communities activity on X
+Analysis of Energy Communities activity on X and Facebook